Max-c3/gem-linkedin-shortcuts-extension/README.md

 EOF
 ```

-!!
-Ideally just ask Max to send you the content of his .env-file !!
+❗️ Ideally just ask Max to send you the content of his .env-file!!

-Set at least:
+Otherwise, to get it to work, set at least:

 - `GEM_API_KEY`
 - `GEM_DEFAULT_USER_ID` or `GEM_DEFAULT_USER_EMAIL`
 - `ASHBY_API_KEY`
-- `BACKEND_SHARED_TOKEN` (random, long value)
+- `BACKEND_SHARED_TOKEN` (random, long value — more on this below!)

-The Backend_shared_token needs to be added in the "Options" in the Extension itself, when opened in Google Chrome.
-More later.

 ### 3. Start backend